Programmers-Paradise/Competitive-Programming-Resources/README.md

 And if you're hungry for more, explore the comprehensive compilation of insightful blogs ever published on Codeforces: [A Treasury of Codeforces Blogs](https://codeforces.com/blog/entry/91363).

-Absolutely, giving credit where it's due is important.
-Here's the credits section:

----

 ## Credits